dakcarto/QGIS-Documentation/source/docs/developer_workshop/intro_dev.rst

 Where is |qg| in the OSGeo/FOSS4G software stack?
 =================================================

-Desktop is at the top.
-Or, QGIS libs and/or PyQGIS is in the middle or at the bottom!
+Desktop application is on top of the stack.
+Or, depending upon your development project, QGIS libs and/or PyQGIS is in the middle or at the bottom!

 How is development sponsored?
 =============================

 .. figure:: /static/developer_workshop/23_get-involved-donate.png
    :align: center
-   :width: 40em

 One way to support development is to contribute funds directly to the |qg|
 Project.
 Often general funds from the Project are used to organize code sprints